queserasera22/codeclassification/README.md

 ### Centered Kernel Alignment
 We investigate the representations similarity within and across models using CKA.

-Run "modelCompareCKA.py"
+Run "modelCompareCKA.py" for comparison between representations within and across models.

-Waiting to update...
+## Waiting to update...